java-a/lab10/README.md

 1. Finish the design of `Developer` and `Designer`.

-2. Finish the `test.java` to output the information of 5 developers, 2 designers, and a normal student.
+2. Finish the `Test.java` to output the information of 5 developers, 2 designers, and a normal student.

    The information should include every field in this class.
 For example: